 A letter of credit (“LC”) can be a valuable tool in a trade creditor’s arsenal to secure payment of an account and at the same time avoid a future bankruptcy preference claim.
 However, creditors should beware.
 They can on occasion find themselves in the middle of what we call the “payment from the debtor bankruptcy paradox.”

-Therein lies the paradox—having the LC is not an unconditional guarantee of payment on unpaid invoices, IF the debtor pays the invoices and then goes into bankruptcy.
-There are, however, terms that can be added to a LC to help alleviate this trap, but generally must be addressed on a case-by-case basis when negotiating the terms of the LC.
+Having the LC is not an unconditional guarantee of payment on unpaid invoices IF the debtor pays the invoices and then goes into bankruptcy.
+There are, however, terms that can be added to an LC to help alleviate this trap, but generally must be addressed on a case-by-case basis when negotiating the terms of the LC.
 Be sure to obtain counsel from your bankruptcy lawyers to help develop your protections.

 This can be a very technical area of the law and consultation with sophisticated bankruptcy attorneys before going into a letter of credit arrangement or liquidation is a wise investment.
 THE INFORMATION CONTAINED IN THIS ARTICLE IS NOT PROVIDED AS LEGAL ADVICE.
 LEGAL ADVICE SHOULD BE SOUGHT AS TO ANY FACTUAL AND LEGAL ISSUE.

-If you have any questions relating to this article please contact the author, Matthew Gerdisch, at firstname.lastname@example.org or on (414) 962-5110.
-Mr. Gerdisch is the head of KMKSC’s Banking and Bankruptcy department and is Board Certified—Business Bankruptcy Law and Creditors’ Rights Law by the American Board of Certification.
+If you have any questions relating to this article please contact the author, Attorney Matthew Gerdisch, at firstname.lastname@example.org or on (414) 962-5110.
+Mr. Gerdisch is the head of KMK’s Banking and Bankruptcy department and is Board Certified—Business Bankruptcy Law and Creditors’ Rights Law by the American Board of Certification.